 Coastal Flood Adaptation Strategy

 As the climate changes, coastal areas everywhere can expect more frequent and severe flooding from storm surges and sea level rise.
+Get involved at an upcoming workshop!

 To help prepare Surrey for a changing climate and help our coastal communities become more resilient, the City of Surrey is developing a Coastal Flood Adaptation Strategy (CFAS) for Surrey’s coastal floodplain area.